 Don’t Pressure Wash Windows

-The power from a pressure washer is meant for harder surfaces, not glass.
+The power from a pressure washer is meant for harder surfaces, not glass and mirrors.
 In fact, you risk destroying your expensive windows if you happen to shoot water at them directly.
 The seals that bind your windows can also be removed, allowing water to seep into your home and cause mould and mildew.

 In addition to glass, other materials and items you’ll want to avoid pressure hosing include: